Geovation/catalyst-ngd-wrappers-python/README.md

         - http://127.0.0.1:5000/catalyst/features/ngd/ofa/v1/collections/{collectionId}/items
     - Description
         - A basic wrapper which does little more than replicate the functionality of
-    -
+    - Params
         collection (str) - the feature collection to call from.
 Feature collection names and details can be found at https://api.os.uk/features/ngd/ofa/v1/collections/ query_params (dict, optional) - parameters to pass to the query as query parameters, supplied in a dictionary.
 Supported parameters are: bbox, bbox-crs, crs, datetime, filter, filter-crs, filter-lang, limit, offset filter_params (dict, optional) - OS NGD attribute filters to pass to the query within the 'filter' query_param.
 The can be used instead of or in addition to manually setting the filter in query_params.
             The key-value pairs will appended using the EQUAL TO [ = ] comparator.
 Any other CQL Operator comparisons must be set manually in query_params.